Kolbesmith24/Cybersecurity/Tools & Commands/Metasploit/msfvenom.md

 # Metasploit Payload Usage Guide

-This guide provides detailed instructions for generating and using payloads with the Metasploit framework, including steps for creating and transferring shells, handling payload connections, and troubleshooting issues that may arise.
-It also includes a handy cheat sheet for common MSFvenom payloads.

----

 ## Overview

 The Metasploit framework allows you to generate various payloads using **MSFvenom** and subsequently handle incoming connections with **Metasploit’s exploit/multi/handler**.
 The following process outlines how to create a payload, transfer it to the target device, and set up the listener to receive the incoming connection.